Sulemankhannit/kaamkaaj/README.md

 - **`/login`**: OAuth2 login to receive JWT access tokens.
 - **`/dashboard`**: Unified overview of the Khiladi's progress, XP, and active Lakshyas.
 - **`/lakshya`**: CRUD operations for top-level goals.
-- **`/kaam`**: Quests creation, filtering, and submissions.
-Supports uploading proof (image/text) which triggers background AI review if verification is required.
+- **`/kaam`**: Quests creation, filtering, and submissions. **The AI Engine lives here.** Upload your `Saboot` to trigger a background AI review.
+The task only resolves if the AI accepts your proof.

 ---
 *Welcome to the tavern, Adventurer.
-Your journey begins here!*
+Your journey begins here, but remember: the AI is watching.*